josh-W42/group_up/README.md

 # group-up
-A basic chat application using express, sequelize.
+An experimental playground chat application using express, sequelize.
+Will incorperate real time elements with socket.io in the near future.